intellij-rust/intellij-rust/ARCHITECTURE.md

 Type inference is implemented in `org.rust.lang.core.types.infer` package.
 It is mostly modeled after rustc type checking.

-All inference happens at a function level.
-We walk function body top down, processing every expression and statement.
+All inference happens at a function/constant level (at a PSI element that implements `RsInferenceContextOwner`).
+We walk function/constant body top down, processing every expression and statement.
 The aim is to construct a map from expressions to their types (`RsInferenceResult`).